sajibhalder/Quantum-Algorithm-as-a-PDE-Solver-for-CFD/README.md

 # Quantum-Algorithm-as-a-PDE-Solver-for-CFD
-## Quantum Algorithm as a PDE Solver for Computational Fluid Dynamics (CFD)
+## Project Name: Quantum Algorithm as a PDE Solver for Computational Fluid Dynamics (CFD)

+## Name of the Participant: Sajib Halder
+## WISER Enrollment ID: gst-bDwu8WDOuIWEGh3
+## Team Name: Quevian’s Paper Boat

 ### Overview of the Project: